afc-afc0/ASP.NET-Core-Sign-Up/README.md

 # ASP.Net client Sign Up

 We are building a trading game with my friend.
 Currently, I am developing the server-side in ASP.NET and, my friend is developing the client-side in Unity.
 Game's purpose is getting resources from different places such as Mines or the Market then selling these resources through the Market, also we can generate a variety of items with these resources.
-Then we can sell or build other items.
+Then we can use the items for selling or building other items.
 The first client who reaches a certain amount of money wins the game.
 Our goal is to develop a minimum viable product.

 - Client sends json data through Unitywebrequest.
 - Asp.Net Validates user information through Fluent Validation Library(https://fluentvalidation.net).